 Making a complaint to the DfE should only happen after you have exhausted the schools complaints process above.
 When making a complaint to the DfE you should provide copies of any documentation you have about the complaint; this will help them to investigate your case.
 Make a complaint to the DfE online.

-Further information can be obtained from the SCU by calling the National Helpline on 0370 000 2288, on their website or by writing to Department for Education School Complaints, Unit 2nd Floor, Piccadilly Gate, Store Street, Manchester, M1 2WD.
+Further information can be obtained from the SCU website, calling 0370 000 2288 by writing to Department for Education School Complaints Unit, 2nd Floor, Piccadilly Gate, Store Street, Manchester, M1 2WD.